kiugfractal/SEProject/lab4.md

 **2. Report the following things related to the document you found:**

 **(Introduction)**
-* What is the project?
+<b>What is the project?</b>
 This is an Employee Management System.

 * Overall description of the product (=what is it? can you understand it?)
-The overall description is quite clear.
-It includes an general introduction, objective, system purpose, dev tools, audience, reference, system decription, and administrator level.
+<p>The overall description is quite clear.
+It includes an general introduction, objective, system purpose, dev tools, audience, reference, system decription, and administrator level. </p>

 * Target audience?
 Administrator, Developer, Testers, and the Users of the system.